Segmental instability of lumbar spine is one of the important causes of back pain.

 Many studies have described the association between lumbar degenerative disc disease and segmental instability

-Followings are generally considered indicators of instability in lumbar spine
+Followings are generally considered indicators of instability in the lumbar spine

 - Recurrent, acute episodes of low back pain produced by mechanical stresses